Tkhaitan17/google-genai/README.md

 - ✅ Keys are rate-limited and monitored
 - ✅ Keys will be rotated immediately after the hackathon
-- ❌ Do NOT use these keys in production
-- ❌ Do NOT abuse the provided keys

-**For production deployment, see the Security & Production section below.**

 ## 🚀 Features